MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-metadata-scanning.md

 Use the URI from the location header you received from calling workspaces/getInfo and poll on [workspaces/scanStatus/{scan_id}](/rest/api/power-bi/admin/workspace-info-get-scan-status) until the status returned is "Succeeded".
 This means the scan result is ready.
 It is recommended to use a polling interval of 30-60 seconds.
 In the location header, you’ll also receive the URI to call in the next step.
 Use it only once the status is "Succeeded".

-Use the URI from the location header your received from calling workspaces/scanStatus/{scan-id} and read the data using [workspaces/scanResult/{scan_id}](/rest/api/power-bi/admin/workspace-info-get-scan-result).
+Use the URI from the location header you received from calling workspaces/scanStatus/{scan-id} and read the data using [workspaces/scanResult/{scan_id}](/rest/api/power-bi/admin/workspace-info-get-scan-result).
 The data contains the list of workspaces, artifact info, and other metadata based on the parameters passed in the workspaces/getInfo call.

 ### Step 2: Perform an incremental scan